gravitational/teleport/docs/4.3/enterprise/ssh_fips.md

 When using `teleport start --fips`, Teleport will start in FIPS mode.

-In FIPS mode, Teleport will configure the TLS and SSH servers with FIPS-compliant cryptographic algorithms.
-If non-compliant algorithms are chosen, Teleport will fail to start.
 Teleport will configure the TLS and SSH servers with FIPS compliant cryptographic algorithms.
 In FIPS mode, if non-compliant algorithms are chosen, Teleport will fail to start.
 In addition, Teleport checks if the binary was compiled against an approved cryptographic module (BoringCrypto) and fails to start if it was not.

 * For OSS and Enterprise binaries not compiled with BoringCrypto, this flag will report that this version of Teleport is not compiled with the appropriate cryptographic module.

-* Be useful when running commands like `ps aux` to note that Teleport is running in FedRAMP enforcing mode.
+* Running commands like `ps aux` can be useful to note that Teleport is running in FedRAMP enforcing mode.

 * If no ciphersuites are provided, Teleport will set the default ciphersuites to be FIPS 140-2 compliant.

-* If ciphersuites are provided in the Teleport configuration, Teleport will validate that they are FIPS 140-2 compliant.

 * If ciphersuites, key exchange and MAC algorithms are provided in the Teleport configuration, Teleport will validate that they are FIPS 140-2 compliant..